-9. Feedback
+10. Feedback

-- 9.1.
+10.1.
 NMITE recognises that timely and effective feedback is an essential part of effective teaching and learning.
 Module Leaders are encouraged to consider how feedback can effectively be used to support learning and development when designing modules and learning experiences.
-This should also include a consideration of the sequencing and timing of assessment components where multiple assessments are used within a module. - 9.2.
-All modules will include opportunity for students to discuss their work and progress; the learning plan will involve a timetable and activities that facilitate this. - 9.3.
+This should also include a consideration of the sequencing and timing of assessment components where multiple assessments are used within a module.

+- 10.2.
+All modules will include opportunity for students to discuss their work and progress; the learning plan will involve a timetable and activities that facilitate this. - 10.3.
 Feedback will be provided on summative assessments in a form that reflects the nature of the assessment.
-This will be provided within 28 calendar days of the assessment deadline (excepting bank holidays and NMITE closure days). - 9.4.
-Feedback will target the process followed rather than the result gained, and provide guidance to students on areas that could be improved and how they can improve their performance on future assignments. - 9.5.
+This will be provided within 28 calendar days of the end of the module of study to which the assessment relates (excepting bank holidays and NMITE closure days). - 10.4.
+Feedback will target the process followed rather than the result gained, and provide guidance to students on areas that could be improved and how they can improve their performance in future assignments. - 10.5.
 Feedback does not provide an opportunity to challenge marks.
 Students who are dissatisfied with the assessment process may refer to the Academic Appeals Policy.

-10. Security of Assessments
+11. Security of Assessments

-- 10.1.
+- 11.1.
 The security and integrity of the assessment process is an important element in maintaining academic rigour.
-NMITE expects all academic staff to accept their responsibilities to carry out all aspects of assessment in a way that ensures the integrity of the assessment process and, in turn, the integrity of the academic standards of each award. - 10.2.
-To mitigate against potential risks to the integrity of assessments, NMITE expects all staff involved in setting, verifying or marking assessments to: - 10.2.1.
-Remain compliant at all times with prevailing guidance from NMITE's Head of IT regarding IT Security, including (but not limited to) compliance with all published policies. - 10.2.2.
-Password protect any assessment materials being emailed to external examiners or verifiers. - 10.2.3.
-Only use designated NMITE approved online storage services when sharing assessments internally or with External Examiners, such as Canvas or SharePoint. - 10.2.4.
-Use dedicated secure physical storage for physical artefacts or assessment material, submitted to the Quality Assurance Office within one week (7 days) of the assessment submission deadline for cataloguing and secure storage.

-- 10.2.5.
-Arrange that, when unseen individual assessments are given, a trained member of NMITE staff will be present to supervise students, and a second member of staff will be nearby and available on call. - 10.3.
-To mitigate against potential risks to the integrity of assessments, NMITE requires that all students submit electronic assessments via Canvas, which requires personal and unique log-in authentication details.
+NMITE expects all academic staff to accept their responsibilities to carry out all aspects of assessment in a way that ensures the integrity of the assessment process and, in turn, the integrity of the academic standards of each award. - 11.2.
+To mitigate potential risks to the integrity of assessments, NMITE expects all staff involved in setting, verifying or marking assessments to: - 11.2.1.
+Remain compliant at all times with prevailing guidance from NMITE's IT Department regarding IT Security, including (but not limited to) compliance with all published policies. - 11.2.2.
+Only use designated NMITE approved online storage services when sharing assessments internally or with External Examiners, such as Canvas or SharePoint. - 11.2.3.
+Use dedicated secure physical storage for physical artefacts or assessment material, submitted to the Quality Assurance Office within one week (7 days) of the assessment submission deadline for cataloguing and secure storage. - 11.2.4.
+Arrange that, when unseen individual assessments are given, a trained member of NMITE staff will be present to supervise students, and a second member of staff will be nearby and available on call. - 11.3.
+To mitigate potential risks to the integrity of assessments, NMITE requires that all students submit electronic assessments via Canvas, which requires personal and unique log-in authentication details.

-11. Retention of Assessed Work
+12. Retention of Assessed Work